The Ghost of Factory Records' Anthony H. Wilson

 How much of Digitiser has been saved?

-Over 45,000 individual pages from around 1,600 separate editions of Digitiser's actual teletext pages, with a whole lot more saved as transcriptions of the text.
+Around 60,000 individual pages from more than 1,800 separate editions of Digitiser's actual teletext pages, with a whole lot more saved as transcriptions of the text.

 You can see them all in Super Page 58's Digitiser Vault image archive.